eliasdorneles/eliasdorneles.github.io/site/blog/meta-blogging.md

 I've been wanting to write since a little while but whenever I sit to write a post I end up on an endless yak-shaving of making small adjustments to the blog.
-I know that if I wanted to optimize my blogging workflow for writing I should start using something like Medium, or maybe even go back to good-ol' Wordpress.
+I know that if I wanted to optimize my blogging flow for writing I should start using something like Medium, or maybe even go back to good-ol' Wordpress.

-But I don't want to increase the exposure of my readership (who are these people anyway??) to advertising, nor useless tracking, nor annoying popups like "psst, you should create an account to better read".
-As [my wise friend Luciano Ramalho says (in Portuguese)](https://ramalho.org/wiki/doku.php?id=porque_cada_pessoa_deve_ter_seu_site_na_web), the Web is supposed to be descentralized and shouldn't be controlled by half-a-dozen tech corporations with their opaque algorithms.
+But I don't want to increase the exposure of my readership (who are these people anyway??) to advertising, nor useless tracking, nor annoying pop-ups like "psst, you should create an account to better read".
+As [my wise friend Luciano Ramalho says (in Portuguese)](https://ramalho.org/wiki/doku.php?id=porque_cada_pessoa_deve_ter_seu_site_na_web), the Web is supposed to be decentralized and shouldn't be controlled by half-a-dozen tech corporations with their opaque algorithms.

 That's how it's like these days, you wanted to share rambling thoughts with the